-Few companies are as closely linked to one color as United Parcel Service, which is popularly known as Big Brown and whose advertisements used to ask, “What can brown do for you?”
+Few companies are as closely linked to one specific color as United Parcel Service (UPS), which is popularly known as “Big Brown” and whose advertisements once asked, “What can brown do for you?”
+This iconic connection to the color brown has become synonymous with the company’s identity.

 History of UPS and Its First Logos